|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Cilantro-lime cauliflower rice is a healthy, quick, and easy side dish.
-Finely chopped or grated cauliflower almost takes on the texture and appearance of rice, but has a lot less starch and a lot more good stuff like vitamins and fiber.
+Cilantro-lime cauliflower rice is a quick and easy side dish.
+Finely chopped or grated cauliflower almost takes on the texture and appearance of rice.
 Cauliflower rice reheats well too, so you can prep a batch ahead of time to help fuel your busy week.
-It’s low-carb and keto-friendly.
+It’s a dish with just 8 grams of carbohydrates per serving, so it might be part of a keto-friendly diet.
 It’s also worth trying with kids who usually resist vegetables.